stuycs-gh-classrooms/nxtm-p02-pd10-team1/README.md

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.
+1. Class Canvas (grid on which to "paint") --> similar to the grid we used for the forest fire simulation.
+- methods: boolean selected? int colorVal, void display
+2. Class ColorPalatte (grid where you can select color to use)
+- methods: void display